 - Calming techniques such as meditation, biofeedback, cognitive behavioral therapy, and gut-directed relaxation training are all proven therapies to help patients better deal with their stress levels and improve mood, physical symptoms of digestive discomfort, and quality of life.
 Since the GI tract is so sensitive to our mental state, focusing on mindful practices and tuning in to our emotions can help alleviate disagreeable symptoms.

-- Consuming probiotics and food or beverage with active cultures can help to balance out the bacteria in the gut.
+- Consuming probiotics and food or beverages with active cultures can help to balance out the bacteria in the gut.
 Our gut microbiome depends on the food we consume, and research has shown that diversity generally leads to a happier and healthier digestive system.
 A diet full of processed foods and high levels of fat, sugar, and salt can lead to unpleasant digestive consequences like constipation, diarrhea, and excess bloat.
 A variety of fresh vegetables and fruits, fermented foods, and Omega-3 fatty acids can help to eliminate those undesirable side effects.

 - If your feelings of anxiety are resulting in frequent episodes of diarrhea, you can try avoiding spicy foods, dairy products, and caffeine.